pierangeloc/programs-as-data/presentation/deckset.md

 - Then added HTTP check
 - Documentation remained outdated

-^ This is a common issue in complex systems - implementation evolves but documentation lags
+^ This is a common issue in complex systems — implementation evolves, but documentation lags

 ---

 # Problem #3: Solution Bound to ZIO

-- Legacy services use `Future` and Slick
+- Legacy services use `Future` and `Slick`
 - No guarantee of equivalence between implementations

 ^ Changing tech stack means rewriting from scratch with no guarantee of correctness